 The book I wrote about in 2017, Free Stuff from the Internet, was largely useless in the modern day, with just a handful of the many links buried inside of it still functional.

 Net Guide, Wolff’s initial entry into this subgenre of digital publishing that he edited and helped write with a number of other authors, is similarly useless.
-Inclusive of paid online services rather that simply the open internet, most of the services it highlights don’t even exist anymore.
+Inclusive of paid online services rather than simply the open internet, most of the services it highlights don’t even exist anymore.

 Nonetheless, the guide is important as a historic relic—and it had the backing of some of the internet’s early elite.
 The foreword was written by John Perry Barlow, the cofounder of the Electronic Frontier Foundation.